Chris Dickson (sailor): America's Cup

 The 2007 America's Cup was a bad experience for Dickson, who by this time had become one of the highest paid sailors in the world.
 He resigned his position as CEO of BMW Oracle Racing because of a devastating 1–5 loss in the 2007 Louis Vuitton Cup at the hands of semi-finals opponent Luna Rossa Challenge.
 Luna Rossa's helmsman James Spithill dominated the veteran Dickson in all the pre-starts.

 In race 5, Dickson incurred two penalties during the pre-start and was ordered to stand down for race 6.
 Five days later, Dickson resigned from the team, saying it was time for him to "step aside" and for the team "to move on".
 Software billionaire Larry Ellison, the owner of the BMW Oracle team, subsequently officially announced his intentions to launch a challenge for the 33rd America's Cup.

-Current sailing
+Later sailing career

 After a two-year absence from racing, Dickson returned to competitive sailing in 2009 as helmsman of Vincitore, finishing 1st in class and 1st overall at the IRC San Francisco Big Boat Series.
 He also acted as tactician on Full Metal Jacket in the China Sea Regatta (Hong Kong), finishing in second place.
 He continued to act as tactician on Full Metal Jacket at the Kings Cup (Phuket), finishing in fourth place and then was skipper in the New Zealand Match Racing Championships competing with a youth crew and finishing third.